-As followers of Jesus, we have a choice: respond to unsettling realities in fear and withdraw, or follow Him in responding to the greatest needs of our day with love and hope.
+As Christians, we have a choice: respond to unsettling realities in the world with fear and avoidance or follow Jesus in responding to the greatest needs of our day with love and hope.
 Reflecting on Matthew 25, pray with us for World Vision’s work around the world.

 Dassari was 15 and living in a violence-plagued community in Honduras when she received a letter from her World Vision sponsor that changed the course of her life.
 She now works as a teacher in her community and wants to encourage, empower, and inspire the next generation of girls, just as she was once encouraged by her sponsor.

 Now in its 12th year, the Syrian refugee crisis is the largest refugee and displacement crisis of our time, with more than 15 million Syrians needing humanitarian aid in 2023.
 That’s more than half of the country’s population.

 When Sarah lost her father in 2010, her life took a drastic turn for the worse.
 The family went hungry, not cooking because they tried to limit their water usage.
 Challenges like these combined to make Sarah consider marrying young as a way out of the troubles.
 In 2020 her waiting paid off when World Vision drilled a borehole in her community.
 Now she concentrates on school and doesn’t even consider marrying at this time.